tudelft3d/website/projects/eunet4dbp/about.md

 ### Commitment to be collaborative

 We voluntarily collaborate with others to grow the network impacts on the digital transformation of the built environment.

+### Commitment to be ethic

+We work together in a fair environment, giving credits correctly to single participants and to the network, and keeping as confidential any un-published shared material.

 ### Commitment to be practical

-We develop tools and methods that address the real needs of current and future the users.
+We develop tools and methods that address the real needs of current and future users.

 ### Commitment to be innovative